onsdagens/hippo-memory/fpga/README.md

 The value under the current address can be overwritten with 'hA7 by pressing button 2.

+A word-wide write of the value 'h0DEFACED at the current address can be done by pressing button 3.

 ## Building

 To create a Vivado project run